From Braces to Hecke algebras & Quantum Groups: Novel class of quantum integrable systems associated symmetries

-We introduce in this subsection physical spin-chain like systems, with periodic boundary conditions, associated to braces, and we investigate the corresponding symmetries.
-Our main objectives in this and the subsequent subsection is the derivation of tensor representations of the underlying quantum algebra, and the identification of potential symmetries of the transfer matrix of spin chain-like models.
-The transfer matrix, which will be defined below, is the generating function of a family of mutually commuting quantities, which gaurantee in principle the quantum integrability of the spin-chain system.
+In this section we introduce physical spin-chain like systems, with periodic boundary conditions, associated to braces, and we investigate the corresponding symmetries.
+Specifically, in the next subsection we provide the general setup for constructing integrable quantum spin chains via tensor representations of quantum algebras \cite{FadTakRes}.
+The transfer matrix, which will be defined in subsection 4.1, is the generating function of a family of mutually commuting quantities, which guarantee in principle the quantum integrability of the spin-chain system.
+For instance, the momentum and Hamiltonian of the system belong to this family of commuting quantities.

+In subsection 4.2 we focus on integrable systems constructed from brace solutions of the Yang-Baxter equation and we investigate the existence of classes of symmetries of the corresponding periodic transfer matrix.
+When we say symmetries of the transfer matrix we mean families of objects ($ {\mathcal N}^{N} \times {\mathcal N}^{N}$ matrices in the cases examined here), that commute with the transfer matrix and of course they do not belong to the family of mutually commuting quantities.
+Interestingly some of these symmetries consist of objects that form certain non-commutative algebras, as will be clear in subsection 4.2.
+The properties of the braces play a significant role when identifying the new classes of symmetries.
+Note that the knowledge of symmetries provides invaluable information regarding for instance the multiplicities of the spectrum of the transfer matrix, and this in turn has significant implications on the physical behavior of the system at hand.

+Before we derive various new families of symmetries of the transfer matrix we first prove one of the most important propositions of the present investigation.
+Specifically, we show that the periodic transfer matrix constructed from Baxterized solutions of the $A$-type Hecke algebra ${\mathcal H}_N(q=1)$ can be exclusively expressed in terms of the generators of the $A$-type Hecke algebras plus some periodic term.
+This is a universal result that holds for any representation of the $A$-type Hecke algebra ${\mathcal H}_N(q=1)$.